-The writer is professor, department of orthopaedics, All India Institute of Medical Sciences.
+The writer is Professor of Orthopedics, AIIMS, New Delhi.
 The views expressed are personal.

 It is imperative to take action against the ongoing COVID-19 pandemic.
 But to believe that we are facing an apocalypse and react accordingly is sheer madness.

 What is urgently required is not the involvement of private players but a sincere engagement by the state in matters concerning peoples’ health.
 Reports have shown that most of the babies in Kota died due to suffocation at birth; low birth-weight and infections were the other significant causes of death.

 Police murders like the one in Hyderabad are not events to celebrate but occasions to introspect.
 The total lack of faith of the common people in the judicial system is something which should worry us all.
 Similarly, total impunity in passing an unconstitutional law should also be an occasion to introspect.

 We should respect the judgment of the Supreme Court without trying to fit it into the landscape of justice and fairness as explained by Rawls.
 It is a closure of something perniciously erosive to the idea of India, the idea to which we all owe our allegiance.

 With a virtually unregulated private health system, an increase in notification of TB patients could be heartening for the government.
 But for the public health system, it is bad news.

 The NMC Act, in the garb of change, has some provisions which are far more problematic than those in the amended MCI Act.
 The constitution of the medical commission as proposed in the Act has issues of subjugating federalism at multiple levels.

 Violence incubates in our society.
 Insensitivity to it makes the doctor vulnerable.